-Italian brand of canned tomatoes come highly recommended brought to you by Lucienne.
+Italian brands of canned tomatoes come highly recommended, brought to you by Lucienne.

 For a smoother marinara sauce, put it through a food processor or insert an immersion blender one batch at a time.

-Once the sauce is ready, it’s time to cook the pasta and those steaks cooking!
+Once the sauce is ready, it’s time to cook the pasta and those steaks!

 Bring a large pot of water to a boil and cook the pasta according to package directions.

-Reserve 1 cup of the starchy water before draining the pasta and add it to your sauce if it needs thinning.
+Reserve one cup of the starchy water before draining the pasta and add it to your sauce if it needs thinning.